Lauchpaul/STTP-Suite/README.md

-# STTP-Suite
+# THE STTP-PROTOCOL-SUITE

-**STTP-Suite** is a collection of experimental Layer 2 protocols that transmit UTF-8 text directly over raw Ethernet.
+The **STTP-Protocol-Suite** is a collection of experimental Layer 2 protocols that transmit UTF-8 text directly over raw Ethernet.
 No IP.
 No TCP.
 No ports.
 Just frames.

 Originally developed as a learning project, this suite explores how real data travels across networks at the lowest level, and how to build a functioning protocol from scratch – from raw bytes to encryption and reliability.